abooishaaq/sqlite/README.md

 # sqlite
-a sqlite clone in zig
+a sqlite clone in rust